 Traveling by train in China is a cost-effective, comfortable, and safe mode of transportation.
-The train cabins are well-maintained and equipped with comfortable seating arrangements, allowing passengers to relax during their journey.
+Cabins on most trains are well-maintained and equipped with comfortable seating arrangements, allowing passengers to relax during their journey.
 With its increasing popularity, understanding the basics of train travel in China will help ensure a smooth and enjoyable journey.

 What are the Chinese Trains Like?